startxfr/docker-images/OS/README.md

 ## For advanced users

-You you want to use this container and code to build and create locally this container.
-You can follow theses instructions to setup and working environment.
+You can contribute or start this container initiative locally.
+[Follow theses instructions](https://github.com/startxfr/docker-images#setup-your-working-environment-mandatory) to setup a working environment.

 This section will help you if you want to :
-* Get latest version of this container OS
+* Get latest version of this container OS source code
-* Enhance container content by adding instruction in Dockefile before build step
+* Enhance and share your container improvement by adding instruction in Dockefile

-You must have a working environment with the source code of this repository.
-Read and follow [how to setup your working environment](https://github.com/startxfr/docker-images#setup-your-working-environment-mandatory) to get a working directory.
-The following instructions assume you are at the top level of your working directory.

 ### Build & run a container using `docker`

 1. Jump into the container directory with `cd OS`
 2. Build the container using `docker build -t fedora .`
 3. Run this container
-  1. Interactively with `docker run -it fedora`.
+   - Interactively with `docker run -it fedora`.
 If you add a second parameter (like `/bin/bash`) to will run this command instead of the default entrypoint.
 Usefull to interact with this container (ex: `/bin/bash`, `/bin/ps -a`, `/bin/df -h`,...)
-  2. As a daemon with `docker run -d fedora`
+   - As a daemon with `docker run -d fedora`

 ### Build & run a container using `docker-compose`

 1. Jump into the container directory with `cd OS`
 2. Run this container
-  1. Interactively with `docker-compose up` Startup logs appears and escaping this command stop the container
+   - Interactively with `docker-compose up` Startup logs appears and escaping this command stop the container
-  2. As a daemon with `docker-compose up -d`.
+   - As a daemon with `docker-compose up -d`.
 Container startup logs can be read using `docker-compose logs`